Cocktails : $10 to $16

 What is most remarkable about Big in Japan Bar is that when you enter, it is as if time has stood still!
 The exceptional decor of the bar, the calming atmosphere and great cocktails will impress and delight, something that happens again and again, each time you visit.

 And also …

 Tavern on the Square: Westmount chic with delicious food

-Tavern on the Square is a chic restaurant in Westmount serving tasty cuisine in an attractive setting!
+Tavern on the Square is a chic restaurant in Westmount that serves tasty cuisine in a very attractive setting!
 Tavern on the Square opened in 2001.
-Stephen Leslie, Don Lovell and Jon […]
+Stephen Leslie, Don Lovell […]